-Table 1.
-Comparison with other available DEMs.
-Bamber et al. [2009] and Bedmap2 [Fretwell et al., 2013] are independent from the CryoSat-2 DEM, the former based on data from ERS-1 and ICESat, and the latter a compilation of many DEMs (including that of Bamber et al. [2009]).
+Note.
+Bamber et al. (2009) and Bedmap2 (Fretwell et al., 2013) are independent from the CryoSat-2 DEM, the former based on data from ERS-1 and ICESat, and the latter a compilation of many DEMs (including that of Bamber et al., 2009).
 The DEMs used in this comparison all use kriging or other interpolation technique and where this has been used to fill in the area around the pole where there is no data those estimates have been omitted from this comparison.
+DEM = digital elevation model; RMS = root-mean-square.

-Due to the nature of the platform as a demonstrator and the operating cycle of the SGR-ReSi, the DEM (Figure 1) is not complete, with many holes resulting from areas without suitable data within the period of TDS-1 data used here.
-Where data acquired at higher incidence angles are included, the majority of these gaps disappear, but some points are overestimated (see Supplementary Information).
-The density plot (Figure 4) also displays a large number of points underestimated at around the origin within the TDS-1 dataset in relation to CryoSat-2.
+a large number of points underestimated at around the origin within the TDS-1 data set in relation to CryoSat-2.
 These correspond to data retrieved from the edge of the ice shelf (values of -100 m in Figure 2) and may be due to corner effects giving multiple DDM peaks or misplaced specular points.

-Known issues in the TDS-1 dataset are covered in detail in Clarizia et al. [2016] and include uncertainty of the satellite attitude and orbit (and thus the specular point), as well as experimental changes in settings given its use as a technology demonstration platform.
+Known issues in the TDS-1 data set are covered in detail in Clarizia et al. (2016) and include uncertainty of the satellite attitude and orbit (and thus the specular point), as well as experimental changes in settings given its use as a technology demonstration platform.
 Attitude is provided by both the sun sensors and the magnetometers, with the latter in use when the satellite is in eclipse.
-The uncertainty in the magnetometer readings is larger than those of the sun sensors (up to 10 degrees [Foti et al., 2017]).
+The uncertainty in the magnetometer readings is larger than those of the sun sensors (up to 10°; Foti et al., 2017).
 Sudden large corrections can also occur when switching between the two sensors, though no correlation has been seen between these changes and error patterns seen here.
 One important change in the sensor settings through the mission is that of the switch from Automatic Gain Mode to Fixed Gain Mode (April 2015), resulting in a change in the absolute power seen in the DDM.
-This is also affected by antenna effects which (despite much progress [Gleason et al., 2016; Voronovich and Zavorotny, 2017]) are not yet definitively quantified for this sensor.
-A strength of this elevation estimation algorithm is that the absolute power of the DDM cells is not considered, making it possible to use data from both modes without calibration of the two or normalisation of the DDMs.
+This is also affected by antenna effects, which (despite much progress; Gleason et al., 2016; Voronovich & Zavorotny, 2018) are not yet definitively quantified for this sensor.
+A strength of this elevation estimation algorithm is that the absolute power of the DDM cells is not considered, making it possible to use data from both modes without calibration of the two or normalization of the DDMs.

-A large unknown in L-Band altimetry is the penetration depth of the signal into materials such as snow and ice.
-This can vary in magnitude from 10s of centimetres to 100s of metres [Mätzler, 2001; Li et al., 2017] and is due to the large range of physical properties of these materials with changing densities and precipitation regime.
-For example, Rignot et al. [2001] measured penetration depths of 3m to 120m over the Greenland ice sheet, depending on the terrain.
+A large unknown in L-band altimetry is the penetration depth of the signal into materials such as snow and ice.
+This can vary in magnitude from tens of centimeters to hundreds of meters (Li et al., 2017; Mätzler, 2001) and is due to the large range of physical properties of these materials with changing densities and precipitation regime.
+For example, Rignot et al. (2001) measured penetration depths of 3 to 120 m over the Greenland ice sheet, depending on the terrain.
 A further consideration is the atmospheric uncertainties associated with the ionosphere and troposphere above the polar ice cap.
-These are largely unknown at these high latitudes but are thought to be much smaller than our magnitude of error (maximum of 10 metres at the equator) [Mainul and Jakowski, 2012].
+These are largely unknown at these high latitudes but are thought to be much smaller than our magnitude of error (maximum of 10 m at the equator; Mainul & Jakowski, 2012).